sveltejs/rfcs/text/0000-forward-directive.md

 ## Summary

 This RFC proposes a new `forward` directive, which lets you forward directives used on a component instance to a DOM element in said component.
 This allows you to call directives such as `use`, `transition`, `animation`, etc... on a component declaration.
-It also allows you to delegate all events to a certain element in a component.
+It also allows you to delegate all events to a certain element in a component's template.

 ## Motivation